Armed Forces Luncheon recognizes enlisted members

 |0

-This work, Armed Forces Luncheon recognizes enlisted members [Image 2 of 2], by Norman Shifflett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Armed Forces Luncheon recognizes enlisted members, by Norman Shifflett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.